linewx/deep-log/docs/tutorial.rst

 .. code-block:: yaml

     meta_filters:
       - name: NameFilter
         params:
           filter: _size > 0

     the above means all empty files will be ignored

 .. _dl_templates:

 Template System
 --------------
-templates
+logs with the same type always have the same log format. to parse/handle/filter log with the same patterns, user can define those configurations as template.which can be shared by multiple loggers or command line.

 .. _dl_dsl: